Exhibition: Portraits by Oliver Messel

 Oliver Messel was a world renowned designer, enjoying great success predominantly in the theatre.
 Nymans' new exhibition examines his lesser known talent as a portrait painter, with a unique collection of portraits and archive material, including loans from the Bristol Theatre archive, Rupert Maas Gallery and members of the Messel family.

-Exhibition opens Saturday 20 January until Sunday 3 June 2018.
+Exhibition open from Saturday 20 January until Sunday 3 June 2018.

 " I love the human face...to me, there's endless variety and scope in painting people's faces. "

 A successful career in the theatre diverted Oliver from his original calling.
 He began by making beautiful and elaborate masks that he and his friends would wear at fashionable costume parties.
 In 1925, theatre impresario and producer, Charles B. Cochran commissioned Oliver to make masks for his next production.
 Before long, he was designing sets and costumes and gaining a reputation in the theatrical world.